Collegeville, MN – Two Miles to Go

 Miles 14 through 17 were picturesque, with lovely scenery but deprived of cows, horses or barns.
 Maybe I missed them earlier.
 Was I talking this too seriously?
 An occasional group of trees by the roadside would give a little break from the sunlight whose intensity was in crescendo.
 The intersections passed by one after the other and finally came one at mile 18 where my watch buzzed, showing a 7:52 min/mile average pace.
 It was around this time where I saw a familiar figure approaching with something small in her hand.
 Coach KG carefully handed me a bottle with some words of wisdom and encouragement.
 “Today is your day!”, she said and probably noticed my struggle.
 I don’t remember if I thanked her or not, I hope I did.
 The water was fresh and the bottle easy to handle and carry with, unlike the cups that were a one-time deal.
 Further down the road, I thought I saw coach Trueman, cheering and extending his hand.
 I am not sure if I returned the gesture, my eyes were fixed on the road.

 After mile 18, with the first part of the plan completed, I decided to give myself a break and reduced my pace at mile 19 to 08:03 min/mile.
 I breathed easily.
 Then came the dreadful mile 20 and I slowed down even more: 08:21.
 It was perhaps around this time that I began reciting names.
-First my immediate family’s, then extended, some friends’ names came along too.
+First my immediate family’s, then extended, many friends’ names came along too.
 I would also pick up a point in front of me, just a little bit ahead and do a short pick up.
 I would try to remember key moments from training in order to convince myself that what I was doing, painful as it was, was feasible and worthy.
 I remembered past races, the jokes and conversation with many good people along Gateway and other trails; and all of that seemed to work.

 Despite swallowing a few bugs floating casually along one stretch of the road, miles 22 and 23 were sunnier, brighter and put me back in the game at 08:01 and 07:59 min/mile respectively.
 Yes!
 I was beyond hopeful, almost convinced that achieving the goal of the day was almost a done deal.
 I should have known better.